JackieCZY/Bank-Marketing-Campaign-/README.md

 <img width="694" alt="Screen Shot 2022-06-17 at 6 38 28 PM" src="https://user-images.githubusercontent.com/103064444/174410094-6992f1ec-89f9-413c-906d-4a825234976b.png">

 Note: variable pdays originally has 999 meaning client was not previously contacted, and it has been changed to -1.
+999 might be considered as outliers comparing with the other numbers, thus the changed has been made.

+The distribution of age in the dataset shows that the age of clients mainly distributed between age 25 and age 50, and there are few outliers after age 60 that skewed the distribution to the right.
+The distribution of campaign shows that the distribution is skewed to the right with outliers above 10.
+The distribution of pdays shows that most of the clients were not previously contacted, and only a few of the clients were previously contacted, and the number of days passed since they were contacted skewed the distribution to the right.
+The distribution of the number of contacts performed before the campaign skewed to the right.
+The distribution of the employment variation rate is scattered from negative values to one and above.
+Some of the distributions for numeric variables are skewed to the right but they will not be logged to follow the linearity assuptions because the originality of the data needs to be preserved to predict authentic y.
+However the accuracy of the prediction might be influenced.

 Categorical predictor variables: